International Depositary Authority of Canada (IDAC)

 Form and Quantity

-We will only accept deposits which can be preserved without significant change to their properties by freezing or lyophilization.
-Deposits which cannot be preserved in this manner or can only be maintained in active culture may be accepted on an individual basis, with prior negotiation and determination of associated fees.
+We will only accept deposits that can be preserved without significant change to their properties by freezing or lyophilization.
+Deposits that cannot be preserved in this manner or can only be maintained in active culture may be accepted on an individual basis upon due consideration, but only with prior negotiation and determination of associated fees.

 The quantity of material required for the various types of deposits is as follows: